What to Wear Running in Different Temperatures

 Breathable Layers to Protect From the Sun

 Wearing light, thin layers during a run on a hot day can help to protect you against the sun.
 The Nike Dri-FIT UV Essential Running T-shirt contains UV protection to shield you from the harmful ultraviolet rays.
 This product line provides UVA and UVB protection from the sun in the areas covered by the garment.
 Any closures must be fastened to give full UPF 40+ protection.
-On particularly hot days (80-90°F or higher) go for running shorts and a loose tank, or a sports bra for women.
-For the skin that will be directly exposed to the sun, it’s vital that you lather up in a good quality sunscreen.
-In combination with your sunscreen, choosing dark or brightly colored running clothes will absorb UV rays rather than allowing them to penetrate your skin.
-This protection will be minimal, but can contribute to your level of sun protection.
+On particularly hot days (27ºC or higher) go for running shorts and a loose tank or a sports bra for women.
+For the skin that will be directly exposed to the sun, it's vital that you lather up in a good-quality sunscreen.
+In combination with your sunscreen, choosing dark or brightly coloured running clothes will absorb UV rays rather than allowing them to penetrate your skin.
+This protection will be minimal but can contribute to your level of sun protection.

 Running Hat to Shield

 When the sun is direct and relentless, you need a hat to shield your eyes and protect your scalp from the rays.
-Nike running caps are made with Dri-FIT technology under the bill and around the sweatband helps keep you dry and comfortable.
-The lightweight bill delivers coverage when you need it, combined with spacer mesh throughout the crown helps keep you cool when your off-road miles heat up.
+Nike running caps are made with Dri-FIT Technology under the bill and around the sweatband to help keep you dry and comfortable.
+The lightweight bill delivers coverage when you need it, combined with spacer mesh throughout the crown that helps keep you cool when your off-road miles heat up.

 Water Bottle to Keep You Hydrated

-Hot weather means you’re at risk of dehydration.
-Keep hydrated throughout your run by bringing a Nike handheld water bottle.
-It combines two running essentials with a minimalistic water bottle and a zippered pocket for small essentials, like credit cards or keys.
-An elastic strap system lets you customize your hold and helps keep the bottle secure when you're on the go.
+Hot weather means you're at risk of dehydration.
+Keep hydrated throughout your run by bringing a Nike hand-held water bottle.
+It combines two running essentials with a minimalistic water bottle and a zipped pocket for small essentials, like credit cards or keys.
+An elastic strap system lets you customise your hold and helps keep the bottle secure when you're on the go.

 Don't Let the Weather Stop You